vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tkg-vsphere-vds-airgap.md

 The templates include all of the options that are relevant to deploying management clusters on vSphere.
 You can copy this template and use it to deploy management clusters to vSphere.

 **Important:** The environment variables that you have set, override values from a cluster configuration file.
-To use all settings from a cluster configuration file, remove any conflicting environment variables before you deploy the management cluster from the CLI.
+To use all settings from a cluster configuration file, remove any conflicting environment variables before you deploy the management cluster from the CLI.<p>
+**Important:** Image repository configuration is very importat details which will not be part of default config file when we are creating from TKG UI.<p>

 ```yaml
 #! ---------------------------------------------------------------------